cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 <figure><img src="../../.gitbook/assets/image (741).png" alt=""><figcaption><p>Image 4: The Source Tab</p></figcaption></figure>

-[For event based real-time sync sources](../supported-real-time-sync-stream-sources/) (such as the Cinchy Event Broker/CDC, Kafka Topic, MongoDB Event, Polling Event, Salesforces Platform Event, or the Salesforce Push Topic) you will see an addition configuration tab to configure your Listener.
+[For event based real-time sync sources](../supported-real-time-sync-stream-sources/) (such as the Cinchy Event Broker/CDC, Kafka Topic, MongoDB Event, Polling Event, Salesforce Platform Event, or the Salesforce Push Topic) you will see an addition configuration tab to configure your Listener.
 Any configuration populated via the UI here will automatically reconcile back to the Listener Config table in your platform.
 You are able to set the:

-* Topic JSON
+- Topic JSON
-* Connections Attribute(s)
+- Connections Attribute(s)
-* Auto Offset Reset
+- Auto Offset Reset

 You can find more information about the Listener Config settings in the relevant [Sync Source](../supported-data-sync-sources/) or [Real-Time Sync Stream Source](../supported-real-time-sync-stream-sources/) page(s).